nnikolaou/VesselDetection/README.md

 Includes code for balancing the training data, for augmenting the training data or adding noise, training the CNN in Keras, test set evaluation using various evaluation measures, calibration of probability estimates or threshold manipulation and various visualisations (filters, intermediate activations, Grad-CAM heat maps).

 ## Requirements
+In its current form, the notebook requires being in the same folder with the "Chips" folder containing 2 subfolders: "vessels" & "nonvessels", each with the examples of the corresponding class.

 The main code has been tested with the following packages: Scikit-learn 0.22, TensorFlow 2.0.0 & Keras 2.2.4-tf

 The additional code for the visualization of the CNN filters & Grad-CAM heatmaps requires TensorFlow 1.10.0 & Keras 2.2.2